 AI support for MtxVec

-It is possible to use AI LLM chats to convert existing code to MtxVec accelerated variant with very few errors and excellent performance.
-How?
+It is now possible to use AI LLM chats to convert existing code into MtxVec-accelerated form with very few errors and excellent performance.
+How does it work?

 Getting started